curry-request/curry-request/README.md

     token -> Fetch.Response
 ```

-Although the module is already evolving to include additional/alternative parameters to the original definition it is guaranteed to stay compatible with its original form.
+Although the module is already evolving to include additional/alternative parameters, it is guaranteed to stay compatible with its original form.

 ## Installation